awsdocs/aws-cloudtrail-user-guide/doc_source/create-kms-key-policy-for-cloudtrail.md

 + Your KMS key is in account *111111111111*\.
 + Both you and account *222222222222* will encrypt logs\.

-In the policy, you add one or more accounts that will encrypt with your key to the CloudTrail **EncryptionContext**\.
-This restricts CloudTrail to using your key to encrypt logs only for those accounts that you specify\.
-Giving the root of account *222222222222* permission to encrypt logs delegates the administrator of that account to allocate encrypt permissions as required to other users in account *222222222222* by changing their IAM user policies\.
+In the policy, you add one or more accounts that encrypt with your key to the CloudTrail **EncryptionContext**\.
+This restricts CloudTrail to using your key to encrypt logs only for the accounts that you specify\.
+When you give the root of account *222222222222* permission to encrypt logs, it delegates permission to the acount administrator to encrypt the necessary permissions to other users in that account\.
+The account administrator does this by changing the policies associated with those IAM users\.

 As a security best practice, add an `aws:SourceArn` condition key to the KMS key policy\.
-The IAM global condition key `aws:SourceArn` helps ensure that CloudTrail uses the KMS key only for a specific trail or trails\.
-This condition is not supported in KMS key policies for event data stores\.
+The IAM global condition key `aws:SourceArn` helps ensure that CloudTrail uses the KMS key only for the specified trails\.
+This condition isn't supported in KMS key policies for event data stores\.

 KMS key policy statement: